MarcosChavez09/conduit-container/README.md

 ## Description.

-A repository with a step-by-step guide on how to dockerize a Django backend and Angular frontend multi-container app and deploy it to a V-Server.
+A repository with a step-by-step guide on how to dockerize a Django backend and Angular frontend multi-container app.

 ## Table of Contents.